 4. Can I transfer my toll-free number to another company?

 Yes, toll-free numbers are portable, and you can use the same number with any business phone service provider of your choice.

 5. Can I receive international calls on a US toll-free number?

 Yes, you can.
-However, those calls will not be free for the caller, and they will be charged by their phone company for an international call.
+However, those long-distance calls will not be free for the caller, and they will be charged by their phone company for an international call.

 Most toll-free numbers are considered local calls in the US and Canada.
 Customers calling from Canada will not be charged for an international call.